 While the existing international order is under stress, there must be an acknowledgement that it is not doomed to fail altogether.
 The traditional Athenian awareness of tragedy and the experiences of ancient Athens should provide inspiration to those hoping to defend the current international order as it faces a crisis not seen since the end of World War II.

-In response to questions, Dr Edel did not accept suggestions that Australia’s interests in the future might best be served by closer links to China than to the US: he stated the importance of preserving the post-World War II order.
+In response to questions, Dr Edel did not accept suggestions that Australia’s interests in the future might best be served by closer links to China than to the US: he re-stated the importance of defending the existing world order.

 Report by Euan Moyle